-The No-Fail Method to Growing Watermelon for a Summer Treat
+How to Grow Watermelon for a Sweet Summer Treat

-A seedless watermelon represents an interesting exercise in plant genetics.
+Seedless watermelons are an interesting exercise in plant genetics.
 Plant breeders make several crosses to create seeds for watermelon plants that can't produce seeds themselves but can grow fruit when their blossoms are pollinated from regular seeded watermelons growing nearby.
-Seedless watermelons grow like other types of watermelons.
-However, because they're not busy putting energy into producing seeds, seedless types are often sweeter and the vines become more vigorous throughout the summer.
+Seedless watermelons grow like other types of watermelons, but since they're not busy putting energy into producing seeds, seedless types are often sweeter and the vines become more vigorous throughout the summer.

 When to Plant Watermelon